ruzzelll/degen-token/README.md

 5. **Integrate with Degen Gaming**: Integrate the deployed ERC20 token with the Degen Gaming platform to enable token functionalities for players.

-## Contributing

-Contributions to the Degen Gaming ERC20 Token Project are welcome!
-Whether you want to propose new features, report bugs, or submit pull requests, please follow our [contribution guidelines](CONTRIBUTING.md) to get started.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

----

 For more information about the Degen Gaming platform and updates on the ERC20 token project, visit our website or join our community channels.